What Should I Do with My Old iPhone? Five Ways to Make Your Phone Great Again

 Who Needs a Go Pro When You Have an Old iPhone?

 Want to record your zip lining adventure or even go scuba diving?
-Take a look at products like this Velocity Clip Snowboarding Camera Mount Helmet or this Watershot Pro Line Underwater Housing Case.
+Take a look at products like a Velocity Clip Snowboarding Camera Mount Helmet or a Watershot Pro Line Underwater Housing Case.
 When you get back to a Wi-Fi Connection you can upload your videos wherever you please.